Our Team [fr]

 Deputy Scientific Attaché: Information and Communication Technology

-After completing a Master’s degree in Geopolitics (École Normale Supérieure and Université Paris I Panthéon-Sorbonne), Stéphanie Dos Santos has worked in several scientific organisations (CNRS, UNESCO, CEA, etc.) as researcher and project manager.
-She joined the Science and Technology Department of the French Embassy in January 2017 as Deputy Scientific Attaché, in charge of Information and Communication Technologies.
+After having completed a Master’s degree in Geopolitics (École Normale Supérieure and Université Paris I Panthéon-Sorbonne), Stéphanie Dos Santos has worked as analyst and project officer in several organisations and companies related to science and policy-making (CNRS, UNESCO, CEA, etc.).
+She joined the French Embassy in January 2017 as Deputy Attaché for Research, Innovation and Higher Education.

 Mrs Laure CHELBI

 PA to the Counsellor and Secretary of the Department

 Since March 2005, Laure Chelbi is PA to the Counsellor and Secretary of the Higher Education, Research and Innovation Department.

 Her previous positions were as PA and/or secretary in a variety of areas : shipping, diplomatic, oil exploration and production, and higher education.